Online Bachelor of Applied Science in Operations Management

 Total credit hours: 120

 In this program, you’ll study the technical and managerial sides of operations management.
-Courses in implementation, innovation, planning and strategy allow you to build a valuable knowledge base and practical skills.
-You’ll also develop skills such as:
+Courses in implementation, innovation, planning and strategy allow you to build a valuable knowledge base.
+You’ll also develop practical skills such as:

 How is a Bachelor of Applied Science degree different from a BA or BS degree?

-Bachelor of Applied Science degrees are designed specifically for students who’ve earned an Associate of Applied Science.
+Bachelor of Science and Bachelor of Arts programs are designed for students with any educational background.
+Bachelor of Applied Science degrees are designed specifically for those who’ve earned an Associate of Applied Science.

-Please plan to meet with an academic advisor to ensure your courses will meet degree requirements.
+Please plan to meet with an academic advisor to ensure your courses will meet specific degree requirements.

 Will my diploma say 'online'?